Skip to main content

 }

-flush_interval -1 disables response buffering — required for SSE live logs.
+flush_interval -1 disables buffering for SSE.

-Changing the web UI port
+Change the web port

 Backup